 Candidates and their supervisors should be aware that the rights in ownership of intellectual property are subject to the Massey University Intellectual Property Policy.
 In situations where supervision and/or funding are provided by another organisation (e.g. a Crown Research Institute), that organisation may, as a condition of the support it provides, seek alternative arrangements for the ownership of intellectual property.
 Such arrangements, including the identification of Massey University’s background Intellectual Property, must be fully documented in a written contract administered by Research Management Services, before an offer of financial support to the student and enrolment.
 Each student shall be required to signify in writing his/her agreement to the terms as finally negotiated.

 The Massey co-supervisor should be a member of Massey's academic staff, and is an obligatory appointment for every PhD candidate.
-A Massey co-supervisor does not have to be in the same academic unit as the main supervisor but they should, however, not be enrolled in their own Doctoral degree when supervising.
+A Massey co-supervisor does not have to be in the same academic unit as the primary supervisor but they should, however, not be enrolled in their own Doctoral degree when supervising.
 It is expected that the co-supervisor will have not less than 20% of the workload apportioned to them.

 In general an extension is granted only when the thesis preparation is underway and there is a clear case that the thesis can be finalised within the extension period.
 An extension is not granted in cases where substantive research still remains to be done, or where the candidate has a history of slow progress.
 A maximum of 12 months (for full-time) or 18 months (for part-time) is allowed.
 Applications are considered on a case by case basis, and approval is not automatic.